 Due to its beneficial characteristics, biochar has a high potential for enhancing soil quality (Palansooriya et al., 2019).
 Soil quality is major determinant of soil resilience to degradation and crop yields can be defined as the capacity of a soil to function within the ecosystem boundaries and to interact positively with surrounding ecosystems (Karlen et al., 2003).
 The soil capacity to function can be reflected by measurable soil properties known as soil quality indicators (Shukla et al., 2006).
 Monitoring trends with time of these soil quality indicators provide information on the extent and severity of soil degradation.
-Evaluation of soil quality, soil productivity, food security and economic profitability (Imaz et al., 2010).
+Evaluation of soil quality in terms of indicators is important for sustainable land management as it reflects environmental soil quality, soil productivity, food security and economic profitability (Imaz et al., 2010).
 There is a growing need to combat soil degradation in tropic by monitoring the status of soil quality and the trend of soil quality deterioration for sustainable agriculture production and land management practices (Moebius-Clune et al., 2011).
 Previous studies (Shukla et al., 2006) identified soil organic carbon (SOC), field water capacity (FC), air-filled porosity, pH, soil bulk density (BD), mean weight diameter of aggregates (MWD) and total nitrogen (N) are key attributes of soil quality indicators.
 This review intends to consider biochar effects on the above-mentioned soil physicochemical properties for tropical soils.
 The impact of biochar on key attributes of soil quality indicators in highly weathered soils is highlighted.